-Welcome to the Universal Routing 7.6 Business Process User's Guide.
-This guide contains step-by-step instructions for creating business processes, which direct the handling of multimedia interactions through various processing objects including interaction queues, views that extract interactions from queues, and routing strategies containing more specialized processing objects.
+Welcome to the Universal Routing 8.0 Business Process User's Guide.
+This guide contains step-by-step instructions for creating business processes, which direct the handling of multimedia interactions through various processing objects including interaction queues, views that extract interactions from queues, and routing strategies that contain more specialized processing objects.

-This guide is valid only for Universal Routing release 7.6.
+This document is valid only for the 8.0 release of this product.

-Note: For versions of this document created for other releases of this product, please visit the Genesys Technical Support website, or request the Documentation Library DVD, which you can order by e-mail from Genesys Order Management at orderman@genesyslab.com.
+Note: For versions of this document created for other releases of this product, visit the Genesys Technical Support website, or request the Documentation Library DVD, which you can order by e-mail from Genesys Order Management at orderman@genesyslab.com.

-This preface includes these sections:
+This preface contains the following sections: